Language Spoken in Croatia: Is English Enough for Tourists?

 Learning Croatian: Challenges And Resources

 As someone who’s still grappling with the nuances of Croatian, I can say it’s a challenging yet rewarding journey.
-There are resources for learners like me, such as the University of Zagreb’s language courses, many, many online platforms, one like this one that gives you one online lesson for free, and local language cafes in Zagreb, all making learning Croatian accessible and fun.
+There are resources for learners like me, such as the University of Zagreb’s language courses, many, many online platforms, and one like this that offers free online lessons and local language cafes in Zagreb, all making learning Croatian accessible and fun.

 My Final Word On Languages In Croatia

-So now that we’ve answered the fact that Croatian is the official language – of several languages spoken in the country.
+So now that we’ve established that Croatian is the official language of several languages spoken in the country.

 Trust me, understanding even just a little Croatian is key to experiencing Croatian culture and heritage if you live here.
 I have tried very hard, but as a native English speaker who never learned a language before the age of 36, it has been challenging.

-Although, if you are on vacation, then you can speak other languages and have no problem finding someone who speaks your vocab across all sections of the tourism industry.
-Croatians know that it is not the most widely spoken language option, so they all will happily try to talk to you in your language while you’re on your trip.
+If you are on vacation, you can speak other languages and have no problem finding someone who speaks your language across all sections of the tourism industry.
+Croatians know it is not the most widely spoken language, so they’ll happily try to talk to you in your language while you’re on your trip.

 Leave a Reply